comsysto/ShinyMongo/README.md

 ShinyMongo
 ========================================================

 ShinyMongo is an [R](http://www.r-project.org) based [mongoDB](http://www.mongodb.org) user interface.
 Using the R packages [shiny](http://www.rstudio.org/shiny/) and [rmongodb](http://cran.r-project.org/package=rmongodb) and less than 200 lines of code you can create a simple mongoDB user-interface to view mongoDB data.
 Querying mongoDB data is currently running in an experimental mode.
-It is already working for simple queries.
+It is already working for simple queries (no support for 'Comparison Query Operators' and objects in array).

 Installation and Operation